-Last updated Jan.
-9, 2018.
+Last updated December 12, 2018.

-What is hCG and what does it do?
+What is hCG and What Does it Do?

 As soon as 10 days after conception, a woman will start to produce hCG via the placenta. hCG helps with the secretion of progesterone during the first trimester, which strengthens the uterus with a lining of blood vessels and capillaries able to support a fetus.